Azure/azure-powershell/src/Storage/Storage.Management/help/New-AzDataLakeGen2Item.md

 ```

 ### -Metadata
-Specifies metadata for the created folder or file.
+Specifies metadata for the created directory or file.

 ```yaml
 Type: System.Collections.Hashtable